yashodhank/Cloudflare-Plesk-DNS-Sync/README.md

 A script to synchronize ACME TXT records between Cloudflare and Plesk and provide additional DNS management automation.

+# This script is still in it APLHA stage.
+DO NO USE IT FOR ANYTHING!

 ## Features

 - Synchronize ACME TXT records between Cloudflare and Plesk